potterzot/econs101/syllabus.md

 #### Extra Credit

-Extra credit will be given in the form of additional homeworks available online and will be posted and added to the schedule throughout the semester.
+Extra credit will be given in the form of additional homeworks available on Sapling and will be posted and added to the schedule throughout the semester.
 There will be eight extra credit opportunities, each containing five questions worth one point.
 There is no option to retake or to turn in extra credit late.

 ## Course Policies